 To comply with indirect supply chain emissions targets, the selection of suppliers, products and services should always consider the emissions impact of alternatives.
 For example, local supplies should take preference over supplies requiring high transportation overhead.
 Suppliers with commitment to science-based emissions targets should be preferred over those that don’t.

-Achieving Net-zero emissions are critical to a sustainable future.
+Achieving Net zero emission targets are critical to a sustainable future.
 Your capital expenditure and project portfolio management system should support the definition, selection of execution of projects that factor in Environmental Social and Governance outcomes.

 IQX CAPEX provides a flexible framework for ranking of capital projects incorporating ESG outcomes as an explicit scoring dimension.
 By simultaneously factoring in urgency, cost, risk and resource commitments, both the effectiveness and efficiency of investments is ensured.